Public speaking anxiety

 Does public speaking anxiety plague you?
 It’s possible to overcome your fear.

 - Admit.
 Acknowledge the fear.
-That was the easy part for me.
+This was the easy part for me.

 - Attitude.
 What beliefs fuel your fear?
 Which specific thoughts cause anxiety?